lufixSch/lufixSch.github.io/src/routes/(articles)/projects/programming_projects/conways-game-of-life/+page.md

 ---
-description: Web implementation of Conways Game of Life with Nodejs/Expressjs API
+description: A web-based implementation of Conway's Game of Life using Node.js and Express.js for an API.
-image: null
+image: /articles/pcb_circle.png
 layout: project
 repository: https://github.com/lufixSch/conways-game-of-life.git
 repository_icon: github